-Power On the System Using the CMC Network Connection
+Power On the System Using the CMC Network

-You can use a network connection to power on your UV system as described in the following steps:
+You can use a use a direct mini-USB serial connection to the CMC to power on your UV system; note that this process is not the standard way to administer a system.
+Use the following steps:

-1. Establish a Network/Ethernet connection (as detailed in the previous subsections).
+1. Establish a connection (as detailed in the previous subsections).
 CMCs have their rack and "U" position set at the factory.
 The CMC will have an IP address, similar to the following:

+'''

-SBK 172.17.<rack>.<slot>
+172.17.<rack>.<slot>

+'''